emissary-ingress/emissary/reference/core/load-balancer.md

 For more information on the different policies and the implications, see [load balancing strategies in Kubernetes](https://blog.getambassador.io/load-balancing-strategies-in-kubernetes-l4-round-robin-l7-round-robin-ring-hash-and-more-6a5b81595d6c?source=collection_home---4------0---------------------).

 ## Round Robin
-When policy is set to `round_robin`, Ambassador discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests in a round robin fashion.
+When policy is set to `round_robin`, Ambassador Edge Stack discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests in a round robin fashion.
 For example:

 ```yaml
 apiVersion: ambassador/v1